Career Opportunities (song)

-"Career Opportunities" is a song by the Clash, recorded for their debut studio album, The Clash, in 1977.
+"Career Opportunities" is a song by the English rock band the Clash, recorded for their debut studio album, The Clash, in 1977.

 Background

 The song attacks the political and economic situation in England at the time, citing the lack of jobs available, particularly to youth, and the dreariness and lack of appeal of those that were available.
 They specifically mention service in the police forces in addition to jobs that are often perceived as being 'menial' such as a bus driver or ticket inspector, as well as "making tea at the BBC".
 The song also mentioned service in the military with "I don't wanna go fighting in the tropical heat."
-Later, the band would change the lyrics during concerts, replacing "tropical heat" with "Falklands Street".
+Later, the band would change the lyrics during concerts, replacing "tropical heat" with "Falklands Strait".
 This version of lyrics can be heard on Live at Shea Stadium.

 The line "I won't open letter bombs for you" is a reference to a former job of Clash guitarist Mick Jones, opening letters for a British government department to make sure they weren't rigged with mailbombs.
 The song was named by bassist Paul Simonon.